 We’ve all walked past it a thousand times.
-And in fact, we reckon half of London’s music lovers have at some point too, on their way to The Forum.
+And in fact, half of London’s music lovers have at some point too, on their way to legendary music venue The Forum (those days are nearly back, people!)

-So with that in mind, let’s stand a moment and soak up the atmosphere.
-For some, it’s a desolate, windy spot, but those in the know swoon at the big, pillowy clouds, or the sunset over Parliament Hill beyond the railway lines; we grin at Natasha’s flower stall, or at Mr P’s iconic grafitti, whilst queuing patiently for a double espresso from Bean About Town.
+So with that underwhelming little tale in mind, let’s stand a moment and soak up the atmosphere.
+For some, it’s a desolate, windy spot, but those in the know swoon at the big, pillowy clouds, or the sunset over Parliament Hill beyond the railway lines.